 But again, its primary function is to help stabilize the humeral head to maintain proper alignment during movement.

 In normal movement, your scapulae rotate upwards, tilt posteriorly and rotate externally when your humerus is elevated .

 If these movements don’t happen (say due to muscle weakness or an injury) the risk for further injuries and tears increases – especially when your arm is elevated.

 Sometimes, the cause of a supraspinatus or rotator cuff injury is clear and sudden.
 These cases typically involve trauma, like falling on your arm when it was outstretched, or a failed max bench press.

 But most cases are more of a gradual, subtle injury.
 These tears occur over time, thanks to a tendon being worn down by repetitive motions or poor posture.

-A lack of blood flow that can come with aging can also contribute to this kind of tear.
+A lack of blood flow that can come with aging, smoking and genetics can also contribute to this kind of tear.

 Because of these reasons, people over 40 and people who use overhead shoulder motions repeatedly – like tennis players and people who lift weights – are at a greater risk for rotator cuff tears , especially if they don’t address movement and postural dysfunctions before they cause injury

 And if the supraspinatus is failing to properly perform its role in maintaining humeral alignment, as may happen if the muscle is weak, you could be at a greater risk for a rotator cuff tear, and at greater risk for shoulder impingement .